Jakeclearwater/wordleleaderboard/README.md

 - Hostname/computer information
 - DNF status (automatically detected for scores > 6)
 - No hostname data is stored in the database for privacy
+- All dates are calculated using New Zealand (Pacific/Auckland) timezone

 ### Security Notes